-What had she walked into?
+What has she walked into?

-Jack frowned, remembering something else Barbie Ken mentioned.
+Jack frowned, remembering something else Barbie Ken said.
 ‘We have several people at the party who will gather information about her and her idea.
 But you with your famous charm … You might have the best chances.’

 Jack nearly punched Barbie Ken.